spiffe/spiffe.io/content/spire/getting-started-k8s.md

 This guide walks you through getting a SPIRE Server and SPIRE Agent running in a Kubernetes cluster, and configuring a workload container to access SPIRE.

-{{< warning >}}
-This deployment this guide walks you through creating is not designed for a production Kubernetes environment.
-A production environment requires adjustments to certain steps; the section [Changes for a Production Environment](#changes-for-a-production-environment) walks you through the necessary changes.
-{{< /warning >}}

 ## Before You Begin